sul-dlss-deprecated/lyberservices-scripts/README.md

     *   Navigate to the production box, in the lyberservices-scripts area.
     *   Set the ROBOT_ENVIRONMENT=production.
-    *   Run pre-assembly with nohup and in the background (&).
+    *   Run pre-assemble with nohup and in the background (&).
     *   Optionally, include the `--resume` option to override the resume parameter and set to true.
     *   Optionally, include the `--limit` option to override the limit